robdrimmie/imtg/devlog/rmd/plan.md

 Anyway, thoughts sparked by other things.

 The work is still working through the progress cycle with the workflow (perhaps? design?) outlined above

+0909 So I think that the progressAttributes pass is complete.
+0910 moving on to progressTileScores() which is higher complexity

+0910 wait, are tile relationships being progressed correctly? can't progress tile scores until I know the relationships are right.